Smler Logo

 Smler Dashboard Testing

-• iOS: Test on device with app installed vs not installed.
-Verify Universal Links open app directly without Safari redirect
+• iOS: test with the app installed and not installed.
+Confirm Universal Links open the app directly without a Safari redirect — our iOS deep link testing guide covers the full checklist.

 Metric